 You can use an air popper, regular popcorn maker, or the stovetop to make the popcorn for this recipe -- follow the directions on the popcorn package or that came with your appliance.

 Avoid microwave popcorn though as it has too many other flavors and salts in it.

-I use Marijuana Butter to medicate this recipe.
+I use cannabutter to infuse this recipe, as this gives the best flavor.
+Caramel corn should be buttery after all.
 Check out my Making Marijuana Butter tutorial for directions on how to make it.